SamuelSwartzberg/flashcardifying_text_temp/math.md

 ### sets

+A set is a setlike that does not allow repetition.
+An unordered set is a set that does not have order.
-A set is a well-defined collection of distinct (= no repetitions) objects without order.
+An ordered set is a set that has order.
-A set consists of n elements AKA members.
+In practice, set almost always refers to unordered set A set consists of n elements AKA members.
 Sets are usually denoted by capital letters.
 Two sets are equal if they contain the same elements.